 Department of Health

-The Department of Health has developed guidance notes to help the water industry comply with Victorian drinking water requirements.
+The Department of Health has developed guidance notes to help water agencies (water suppliers and water storage managers) comply with the Victorian safe drinking water regulatory framework.

 Safe Drinking Water Act 2003